 Hallandale Beach Community Mini Bus Service

 The Hallandale Beach community mini-bus has one stop in Young Circle on its Route 1.
-Visitors coming from Hallandale Beach can hop off the mini bus and on to the Hollywood Trolley to explore downtown and the beach or on to our shuttle to get to the TriRail Station.
+Visitors coming from Hallandale Beach can hop off the mini bus and onto the Sun Shuttle to explore downtown and the beach or onto our Hollywood Train to Trolley shuttle to get to the TriRail Station.

 Walk or Bike

 Walking and biking do even more to enhance the vibrancy of a community, improve health, and the environment.
 The City of Hollywood adopted a Complete Streets policy as part of its commitment to improving infrastructure for biking and walking.
 Complete Streets create space within the streetscape for all forms of mobility including personal vehicles and transit as well as cycling and walking.